Charlotte Golar Richie: Later involvement in government and politics

 In 2021, Richie served as a co-chair of the committee overseeing Michelle Wu's transition into the office of mayor of Boston.

-YouthBuild USA
+Nonprofit work

-Since 2010, Richie has worked for YouthBuild USA, a youth and community development program based in Somerville, Massachusetts.
+In 2010, Richie began working for YouthBuild USA, a youth and community development program based in Somerville, Massachusetts.
 She also serves as chair of the board of Higher Ground Boston, as an advisor to Mothers for Justice and Equality and on the advisory council of the Haiti Fund at The Boston Foundation.
+She serves as the interim chair of the External Advisory Board of UMass Boston.
+She also serves as chair of the Massachusetts Women of Color Coalition Advisory Board.
+She is a member of the boards of the Point32Health Foundation and the Massachusetts Women’s Political Caucus (a non-partisan group).
+She is also on advisory boards of Boston's Higher Ground, the Commonwealth Seminar, and Children’s HealthWatch.